-As you, your child and family begin to find your way through the world of VEDS, having adequate resources and support can be extremely beneficial.
+As you, your child and family begin to find your way through the world of Vascular Ehlers-Danlos Syndrome (VEDS), having adequate resources and support can be extremely beneficial.
 One of the goals of The VEDS Movement is to create and make available these resources and support.

 You may find that counseling, either through peer groups or professionally, can be helpful.
 To access local counseling services, go to your state’s official mental health website and see which program is right for you.
 The VEDS Movement also provides counseling services through our Help & Resource Center and Virtual Support Groups.
 We have a licensed clinical social worker on staff.